The Toxic Effect of Improvisation on a Consulting Firm’s Performance

 I often get the question: can a consulting firm never leave its zone of expertise anymore (once defined)?

 Of course, it can!
-The goal of value proposition-driven operations strategy is to turn flexibility into a tool in a big toolbox instead of letting it take over.
+The goal of a value proposition-driven operations strategy is to turn flexibility into a tool in a big toolbox rather than letting it take over.

-This means that when a consulting firm is driven by its strong value proposition, it leaves its comfort zone deliberately.
+This means that when a consulting firm is driven by its strong value proposition, it deliberately leaves its comfort zone.
 For example, it may want to test a new proposition – aka innovation.
-And it does so with clear boundaries, a learning goal, and an explicit plan to turn it into something scalable.
+And it does so with clear boundaries, a learning goal, and an explicit plan to scale it.

 Exploration, in these instances, is a strategic choice.
 It is not driven by short-term revenue pressure.
-It is not forced upon the consultancy, nor does it chip away at its performance.
-Improvisation happens inside a structure – a sandbox environment, if you will.
+It is not forced upon the consultancy, nor does it affect its performance.
+Improvisation happens inside a structure.
+A sandbox environment, if you will.

-Without that discipline, exploration turns into accidental portfolio sprawl, and improvisation quietly hardens into complexity (and profitability impact).
+Without that discipline, exploration turns into accidental portfolio sprawl, and improvisation quietly hardens into complexity (and an impact on profitability).

 Improvisation Today = Complexity Tomorrow = Profit Erosion Soon